Set Desktop & Lock Screen Wallpaper Using Intune Win32 App

 • Supersedence: Click Next.

-• Review + create: Review the deployment summary and click on Create.
+• Review + create: Review the deployment summary and click Create.

-• Sign in to the Intune admin center >Devices Configuration > Create > New Policy.
+• Sign in to the Intune admin center > Devices > Configuration > + Create > New Policy.

 • Platform: Windows 10 and later.
+Profile type: Settings catalog.

-• Basics: Provide a Name and Description of the profile.
+• Basics: Provide a name and description of the profile.

 Create Device Configuration Profile for configuration of desktop and lock screen wallpapers

 • Configuration settings: Click on + Add settings and search for desktop wallpaper in the settings picker.
 Under the Administrative Templates\Desktop\Desktop category, you will find Desktop Wallpaper (User).
 Select it to add it under Configuration settings.
+This setting works on Windows 10/11 Pro, Enterprise, and Education editions.

 Select Desktop Wallpaper (User) setting